TiagoVentura/my-website/content/home/mywork.md

 +++

-For my dissertation project, I analyze how different structures of wealthy inequality and different institutions of welfare provison impacts on citizens preferences for redistribution and taxation.
+For my dissertation project, I analyze how different structures of wealthy inequality and different institutions of welfare provison impact on citizens preferences for redistribution and taxation.
 In addition to my dissertation project,  I am currently working applying spatial voting models to analyze twitter data with  [Ernesto Calvo](http://gvptsites.umd.edu/calvo/), the chair of my PhD Committe.

 Most of my previous research have focused on participatory innovations in Latin American.
 I published a co-authored [article](http://www.scielo.br/pdf/dados/v60n1/0011-5258-dados-60-1-0007.pdf) with [Thamy Pogrebinschi](https://thamypogrebinschi.org/) about the impact of the National Conferences of Public Policy in the quality of democracy in Brazil.
 Working on this agenda, I received a DAAD Fellowship to be a visiting research assistant at WZB, Berlin.